richardcom/tp/docs/DeveloperGuide.md

      Use case ends.

-**Use case: UC21 - Check history**
+**Use case: UC21 - Find a book**

 **MSS**
-  1. User requests to check the history of borrowing.
+  1. User requests to find a book according to the search of keywords.
-  2. IntelliBrary provides the information of borrowing history.
+  2. IntelliBrary provides a list of books whose names contain one of the keywords.
+  3. User finds the book in the list.

+     Use case ends.

+**Extensions**

+* 1a.
+No book whose description matches the keyword is found.

+    * 1a1.
+IntelLiBrary shows a message that no matching boos are found.

+      Use case ends.

+**Use case: UC22 - Exit the program**

+**MSS**
+  1. User requests to exit the program.
+  2. IntelliBrary closes itself.

      Use case ends.